calpidisca/Reinforcement-Learning-Project/README.md

 # Reinforcement-Learning-Project
-Project assignment in sogang univ. course (AIE5101-01)
+Project assignment of course (AIE5101-01) in sogang univ.